reformedforum/reformed-nous/README.md

 **Note:** this is a very early stage project and there are likely to be a large number of breaking changes before we hit v1.

+We are still in the planning stages - this repo is more of a conversation starter than anything.
+We are planning on fleshing out a solid set of requirements and a plan to make it easy for people to contribute.
+Any help is very welcome!
+Please feel free to jump into the [issues](https://github.com/reformedforum/reformed-nous/issues) and contribute.

 ## Setting up a Local Environment

 ### Prerequisites